anmalkov/minerkeeper/help.md

-restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset apiUrl | The ULR to miner API host, if blank then MinerKeeper will use the default URL address for selected miner (e.g. '127.0.0.1:42000' for Ewbf ZCash (ZEC) cuda miner) telegram | Configuration options for Telegram notifications email | Configuration options for email notifications
+restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset apiUrl | The ULR to miner API host, if blank then MinerKeeper will use the default URL address for selected miner (e.g. '127.0.0.1:42000' for Ewbf ZCash (ZEC) cuda miner) language | The language of MinerKeeper and all notifications<br />Supported languages:<br />"english" - please use [MinerKeeperBot](https://t.me/MinerKeeperBot) for Telegram messages<br />"russian" - please use [MinerKeeperRuBot](https://t.me/MinerKeeperRuBot) for Telegram messages telegram | Configuration options for Telegram notifications email | Configuration options for email notifications